 What’s Different About The Design Of Cycling Shoes?

-On the bottom of a cycling shoe, you’ll see two to three holes where you attach a cleat.
+On the bottom of a cycling shoe, you’ll see two or three holes (Giro® offers a universal mount with both configurations), where you attach a cleat.
 The cleat attaches to the pedal.
 This shoe-cleat-pedal combination is referred to as a clipless pedal system.

-Cycling shoes have hard, stiff soles, a retaining system (usually Velcro® straps or laces) so the shoe can fit snugly around your arch, and cleats that hold your feet securely in place on the pedals.
+Cycling shoes have hard, stiff soles, a retaining system, such as Velcro® straps so the shoe can fit snugly around your arch, and cleats that hold your feet securely in place on the pedals.

-Note: cycling shoes and cleats are usually sold separately because the cleat should match the bike’s pedal system.
+Note: cycling shoes and cleats are usually sold separately so that the correct cleat can be selected to fit the bike’s pedal system.

 What Kind Of Cycling Shoes Should I Wear For Spinning® Classes?